Gkemon/Easy-Android-Loading/README.md

                 .customLoading()
                 .setCustomViewID(R.layout.layout_my_custom_loading)
 		 /*layout resource id which holds the custom loading view.
 If setting up
-		  *background color is needed for inputted layout then call it like that *setCustomViewID(R.layout.layout_my_custom_loading,R.color.my_color)*/
+		  *background color is needed for the inputted layout then call it like that *setCustomViewID(R.layout.layout_my_custom_loading,R.color.my_color)*/
                 .doIntentionalDelay()
 		/*If intentional delay is needed.
 Otherwise call .noIntentionalDelay()*/